Salient features of IT Act 2000(Information Technology Act)

 Humans have always felt the need to better the existing technology and as the result of such a drive, technology has grown head over heels in the past few decades.
 This rapid growth in technology year after year paves way for further development in other fields.
 Thus, the development of the internet could be considered a milestone in all of human history.
-This expeditious and unpredictable growth of the internet and the technologies revolving it has raised numerous legal challenges on regulating and facilitating e-communication and commerce, for which different countries have adopted different methods of approach.
-The Information Technology Act, 2000 (“the Act”), the first of its kind, was passed by the Parliament of India for providing sufficient legal infrastructure to e-commerce and further deals with cybercrimes and prescribes their respective punishments.
+This expeditious and unpredictable growth of the internet and the technologies revolving around it has raised numerous legal challenges on regulating and facilitating e-communication and commerce, for which different countries have adopted different methods of approach.
+The Information Technology Act, 2000 (“the Act”) and the features of IT Act 2000 - the first of its kind, was passed by the Parliament of India for providing sufficient legal infrastructure to e-commerce and further deals with cybercrimes and prescribes their respective punishments.
 The Act provides legal recognition to e-transactions, digital signatures, and other electronic means of communication.
 This Act also led to the amendment of the Indian Penal Code, 1860, the Indian Evidence Act, 1872 etc.

 With an increase in IT-enabled services, protection of private data and personal information of individuals have assumed massive importance in today’s digital era.
 Taking a wider view, confidential and important information which is critical to the national security also necessitates protection.
-The IT Act provides the infrastructure which is needed to create a protective system and restrict access to that confidential information.
+The salient features of IT Act 2000 provides the infrastructure which is needed to create a protective system and restrict access to that confidential information.

 The Model Law on Electronic Signatures was adopted by The United Nations Commission on International Trade Law (UNCITRAL) in 2001.
 The recommendations put forward by the general assembly urged all states to incorporate the said Model Law on Electronic Signatures into their own local laws.
 IT Law incorporates the said provisions on digital signatures and harmonizes with the UNICITRAL Model Law.

 Along with the advent of information technology, crimes have also made their way into the digital realm.
 Cybercrimes and e-commerce frauds like hacking, voyeurism, identity theft, etc are becoming a growing concern all over the world.
-The IT Act defines these crimes and prescribes appropriate punishment to prevent such crimes.
+The salient features of IT Act 2000 defines these crimes and prescribes appropriate punishment to prevent such crimes.

 The Act also includes provisions for service providers to set up, maintain and upgrade computerized facilities while at the same time allowing them to collect and retain adequate service charges on being given due authorization from the State and Central Government.